Previous

 Next

 The Quantum Nonlinear Photonics Group is led by Professor Yannick Salamin at the University of Central Florida (UCF).
 Students and researchers have the unique opportunity to not only learn and explore theoretical aspects of Nonlinear and Quantum Optics, but also develop experimental systems to study them, and to apply these new concepts to drive advancements in computing and metrology.
+For some representative examples, please click on the colored links or the slides below.

 We are developing new concepts and theoretical frameworks to deepen our understanding and expand the capabilities of nonlinear and quantum optics.
 Combining analytical and numerical modeling, we investigate diverse physical phenomena, including controlling the statistical properties of multistable systems, shaping the mean-field and quantum behavior of multimode nonlinear systems, and nonlinear topological effects enabling nonreciprocal frequency conversion.
 Informed by experimental data to refine and validate our models, we aim to uncover novel physical principles and drive the development of transformative photonic and quantum technologies.